Your Training Experience

 Planning, preparation and assessment of lessons

-Initially in both training and mentor meetings you will be given lots of guidance on how to plan and deliver lessons as well as how to assess pupil work.
+You will be given plenty of training and guidance on how to plan and deliver lessons as well as how to assess pupil work, in both central training and mentor meeting.
 Increasingly you will take personal ownership using the skills and knowledge you will have learnt.
-To acquire Qualified Teacher Status (QTS) you will provide examples of your actual practice with reflections on your development.
+To acquire Qualified Teacher Status (QTS) you will be supported to think critically about your practice and to reflect on your development.
+Assessment is formative and provide you with small, incremental steps to enable your practice to improve over time.

 Setting and maintaining a heathy work/life balance

 The life of a teacher is demanding, but it is also really enjoyable and rewarding.
 Throughout the programme we will live by this philosophy and show you practical ways to ensure you maintain a healthy work/life balance.
 Please see our wellbeing page for further details.

 Full Cohort Training Sessions